Student-centred learning

 Traditional driving instructor method

-No wonder people learning to drive in the UK take on average 14 months to pass the driving test and purchase on average a total of 52 hours of tuition at a cost of around £1,800.
+No wonder people learning to drive in the UK take on average 14 months to pass the driving test and purchase on average a total of 52 hours of tuition at a cost of over £2,000.
 Learning passively by rote in this way does work but it is painfully slow, often disheartening and doesn't truly equip them for a lifetime of safe driving.

 So if you are serious about wanting to pass first time, quickly and for the least amount of money then take ownership of the process with LDC’s unique student-centred learning approach, resources and expert coaches.
 Put yourself in the driving seat in more ways than one.
 Take control of your own learning and ensure success happens by design and not luck.
 But most importantly of all give yourself the best possible chance of being equipped for a lifetime of safe driving.